Masusder/UEParser/README.md

 <div align="center"><i>Example of what UEParser allows to do - 3D Model served through the cloud</i></div>
 <br/>
 <img src="/UEParser/Resources/UEParserUseCasePresentation.png" alt="3D Model Presentation">

+## Usage
+To use the app, you can either compile it yourself or download the latest release.
+(Note: when compiling yourself you might need to move some dependencies (such as .dlls) into root directory of the app manually)

+Before using UEParser, you must configure some essential settings, with the most important ones being:
+- **Current Version** - Version you see during start-up of the game, it always should be that exact version!
+- **Comparison Version** - If you've previously initialized the app with a specific game build, this option will be available.
+It's crucial to configure this setting if it's accessible, as it allows the app to compare changes between builds.
+Without it, the app will process all assets, which might be unnecessary.
+- **Branch** - Current branch of the game (**Live**, **PTB**, QA, Dev, UAT or Stage).
+- **Path to Game Directory** - The root directory where Dead by Daylight is installed.
+- **Mappings** - Mappings should be downloaded dynamically (during build initialization), but in case that fails you need to provide them manually.
+They are essential for parsing to work.

+Once these settings are configured, you can initialize the app to match the current game build.
+This step is vital for the app to function correctly.
+If this is your first time initializing, please note that the process may take a significant amount of time.

 ## Installation